pinetree1/crispr-dav/Install-and-Run.md

 If there is no output, the installation is successful.

-You should add it to the pipeline's run.sh script, for example:
+You should add the module path to the pipeline's run.sh script, for example:

         export PYTHONPATH=$PYTHONPATH:$HOME/lib/python2.7/site-packages